Succession planning: preparing for future success

 Identifying business-critical roles

-From the insights gained, the next step is to consider which roles are business-critical.
-While the focus has traditionally been on C Suite, Executive Directors and senior leadership, there is now recognition that other roles within the business are also critical.
+Based on the insights gained, the next step is to identify which roles are business-critical.
+While the focus has traditionally been on C-Suite, Executive Directors and senior leadership, there is now recognition that other roles within the business are also critical.

 Critical roles intersect those employees with critical skills, those in critical strategic roles and those in critical workflow rolesi